KayEss/mkschroot/README.md

 * `directory`: The `root` option will have the schroot name added to it.
 * `type`: Always `directory`.
 * `personality`: The same as the host personality (currently hard coded to 64 bits)

+#### /etc/apt/apt.conf ####

+If the host environment has an `/etc/apt/apt.conf` file then it is assumed that this should also be in the schroot environments.
+If the file content differ then the host file is copied into the schroot and `apt-get update` is run within the chroot.